 REQUESTED SPECIFIC OUTCOMES: To report on the progress of four years (2021-2024) of Black-footed Albatrosses translocations from Midway Atoll to Guadalupe Island.
 In mid-January we transported 36 fertile eggs to Guadalupe Island; we expect that between 32-34 chicks will fledge and leave the island by mid-July 2024.
 This year marks the end of this conservation translocation.
-Based on the return rate of translocated chicks of projects in Hawaii by PRC, we expect that chicks from the first cohort that fledged from Guadalupe in 2021 might be returning to the island during the breeding season 2024-2025.
+Two birds (a male, Bruno, and a female, Hope) from the first cohort that fledged from Guadalupe in 2021 returned to the island in February 2024.Based on the return rate of translocated chicks of projects in Hawaii by PRC, we expect that chicks from the first cohort that fledged from Guadalupe in 2021 might be returning to the island during the breeding season 2024-2025.
 We ask the Co-Chairs to kindly report the Executive Working Table on the outcomes thus far of this 4-year bi-national program of conservation translocations.
-We seek continued support and endorsement to the project as further outcomes are achieved: (1) translocated birds returning to the island in 3-5 years; (2) translocated birds breeding on the island in 5-8 years.
+We seek continued support and endorsement to the project as further outcomes are achieved: (1) translocated birds returning to the island in the next years; (2) translocated birds breeding on the island between 2026-2029.
 We also want to recognize and acknowledge all the support from the Trilateral.
 Thank you!

-SUBMITTED BY: Federico Alfonso Méndez Sánchez (Grupo de Ecología y Conservación de Islas - GECI) and Eric VanderWerf (Pacific Rim Conservation - PRC)

-settlements - Poultry farms.

-- Implementing next steps for bird conservation for the Americas - Mainstreaming Biodiversity - Emphasizing actions to mainstream grassland bird and island conservation - Coordination of advancements in reducing priority threats
+SUBMITTED BY: Federico Alfonso Méndez Sánchez (Grupo de Ecología y Conservación de Islas - GECI) and Eric VanderWerf (Pacific Rim Conservation - PRC) WORKING TABLE PRIORITY: Implementing next steps for bird conservation for the Americas Mainstreaming Biodiversity Emphasizing actions to mainstream grassland bird and island conservation Coordination of advancements in reducing priority threats coordination of advancements in reasoning priority sinears 3:15 - 3:30 BREAK Migratory Bird and Species Table move to Room Cortez 1A for joint session 3:15 - 3:30 3:30 - 4:00 BREAK BREAK Migratory Bird and Species Table move to Room Cortez 1A for joint session BREAK Migratory Bird and Species Table move to Room Cortez 1A for joint session Joint session with Species of Common Conservation Concern Table in Cortez 1A AGENDA ITEM 22: Establishment of a Binational Lower Colorado River

-3:15-3:30 BREAK One Health/Wildlife Disease/Wildlife Health 3:30 - 3:50 AGENDA ITEM 21: The Zoonotic Potential of Avian Influenza Virus H5 COLLABORATORS & CONTACTS: Hector E Valdez Coordinator of Epidemiological Surveillance in Wild Birds CPA - DGSA - SENASICA DESCRIPTION: Highly pathogenic avian influenza virus H5N1 has caused important impacts to poultry industry in North America as well as wild bird populations.
-In this item I discuss several implications regarding its zoonotic potential under the scheme of one health.
-BACKGROUND: Mexico's strategy of wild bird epidemiological surveillance has been applied for 10 years now.
-Our goal is to describe not only the avian influenza (AI) viral diversity but understanding pivotal interactions that take place in the interface Wild bird - Human

-REQUESTED SPECIFIC OUTCOMES: In this presentation, I provide clue elements highlighting the role of synanthropic birds in the dispersion of viral strains such as highly pathogenic AI H5, that eventually can cause a major pandemic scenario.
-This forum is an opportunity to integrate a surveillance protocol among North American counterparts.
-SUBMITTED BY: Hector E Valdez / CPA - DGSA - SENASICA.
-WORKING TABLE PRIORITY: Zoonotic Diseases 3:50 - 4:10 AGENDA ITEM 22: pending agenda item 4:10 - 4:30 AGENDA ITEM 23: pending agenda item 4:30 - 5:00 Joint session with Species of Common Conservation Concern Table AGENDA ITEM 24: Establishment of a Binational Lower Colorado River Marsh Bird Working Group COLLABORATORS & CONTACTS: Chris Dodge, CDodge@usbr.gov (Bureau of Reclamation), and Eduardo Soto, esoto@pronatura-noroeste.org (Pronatura Noroeste), Rebecca Chester, rebecca_chester@fws.gov (USFWS-NWRS), Nichole Engelmann, nichole engelmann@fws.gov (USFWS-ES), Jennifer Pitt, jennifer.pitt@audubon.org (National Audubon Society), Jennie Duberstein, jennie_duberstein@fws.gov (USFWS-SJV) DESCRIPTION: A renewed and more pressing need for collaboration exists for work on the endangered Yuma Ridgway's rail ( Rallus obsoletus yumanensis ) and other marsh birds along the Colorado River in Mexico and the Unites States.
-Continuing multi-decadal drought in the southwest US has reduced water inputs into the Colorado River watershed, resulting in lower water levels and a reduction in suitable emergent marsh habitat.
-We aim to establish an inclusive, multi-partner international Lower Colorado River (LCR) Marsh Bird Working Group to facilitate seamless communication and regular meetings for information sharing and partnering on projects.
-Increased capacity for conservation work will be realized as various entities become aware of the LCR Marsh Bird Working Group and can easily participate from either country.
-The U. S. Fish and Wildlife Service has begun the Species Status Assessment (SSA) for the Yuma Ridgway's rail.
-Thorough information coordinated from both countries will be essential to produce a comprehensive SSA of this secretive migratory species.
+We have unofficially formed theinclusive, multi-partner Binational Marsh Bird Network to facilitate seamless communication and regular meetings for information sharing and partnering on projects.
+Increased capacity for conservation work will be realized as various entities become aware of the Binational group and can easily participate from either country.
+The U. S. Fish and Wildlife Service, along with a binational team, aims to produce a Draft Species Status Assessment (SSA) for the Yuma Ridgway's rail by October 2024.
+Thorough information from both countries will be essential to produce a comprehensive SSA of this secretive migratory species.
 It will include current and predicted future needs, inferring what conservation efforts are most critical and will have the most impact.
+Coordinated cross-border research and conservation actions will be more effective.